 You are also strongly advised to check at this stage that you can provide all the related documentation you are required to send with your visa application.

 In order to obtain a CoS a number of basic requirements relating to the occupational type, skill and salary level of the job must be met.
 In most cases, evidence of how the job was advertised will also need to be provided in order to meet a Resident Labour Market Test (RLMT).
 The University would only normally be able to obtain a CoS for Research and Teaching roles, or those that require specified specialist skills and qualifications

 No. As the Certificate of Sponsorship is not a document but a unique reference number, it can be used to apply for a visa either in or out of the UK.
 However, the application process and application form is different depending on whether you are applying from inside or outside of the UK.
-Further information is available from the UK Border Agency for out of country applications and in country applications.
+Further information is available from the UKVI for out of country applications and in country applications.

 The Certificate of Sponsorship will give you permission to work for the duration of your contract up to a maximum of 3 years in the first instance.
 An extension to a Certificate of Sponsorship can be issued for a further 2 years.
 After 5 years continuous service on a Certificate of Sponsorship, you can apply for permanent residency in the UK (also known as settlement).

 Once we have received all the required documentation from you and your recruiting department, and you have confirmed that you have used the self-assessment points calculator to check you have enough points to qualify for a visa, a Certificate of Sponsorship can normally be issued on the same day.